ChackDan/PStemp/Add-AzureRmServiceFabricClusterCertificate.md

 ```

 ## DESCRIPTION
-Use **Add-AzureRmServiceFabricClusterCertificate** to add a secondary cluster certificate, either from existing Azure key vault
+Use **Add-AzureRmServiceFabricClusterCertificate** to add a secondary cluster certificate, either from an existing Azure key vault
-or creating an new Azure key vault using existing certificate provided or from an new self signed certificate created
+or by creating a new Azure key vault using the existing certificate provided or from an new self signed certificate created.
 It will override the secondary cluster if there is any.

 ## EXAMPLES